lit/rfcs/rfcs/0003-template-compiler.md

 ### Security Impact

-The prepared compiled template must be a tagged template literal to defend JSON injection attacks.
+The prepared compiled template must be a tagged template literal to defend against JSON injection attacks.
 Otherwise the `@lit-labs/compiler` package is only a transform and has no security impact.

 ### Documentation Plan